Home For Individuals Professional Negligence

 What steps are required to bring a professional negligence claim?

-3. Issue a letter of claim: the pre action protocol for negligence claims sets out steps which should be taken before issuing a claim.
+3. Issue a letter of claim: the pre action protocol for negligence claims sets out steps which should be taken before issuing a case.
 This involves sending a letter of claim to the professional, and waiting a reasonable time for a response, giving the parties involved a chance to exchange information, and consider whether the matter can be resolved by alternative methods like negotiation and mediation.

 Alternatives to a professional negligence claim